Programmed cell death: Other types

 Besides the above two types of PCD, other pathways have been discovered.

 Called "non-apoptotic programmed cell-death" (or "caspase-independent programmed cell-death" or "necroptosis"), these alternative routes to death are as efficient as apoptosis and can function as either backup mechanisms or the main type of PCD.

-Other forms of programmed cell death include anoikis, almost identical to apoptosis except in its induction; cornification, a form of cell death exclusive to the eyes; excitotoxicity; ferroptosis, an iron-dependent form of cell death and Wallerian degeneration.
+Other forms of programmed cell death include anoikis, almost identical to apoptosis except in its induction; cornification, a form of cell death exclusive to the epidermis; excitotoxicity; ferroptosis, an iron-dependent form of cell death and Wallerian degeneration.

 Necroptosis is a programmed form of necrosis, or inflammatory cell death.
 Conventionally, necrosis is associated with unprogrammed cell death resulting from cellular damage or infiltration by pathogens, in contrast to orderly, programmed cell death via apoptosis.
 Nemosis is another programmed form of necrosis that takes place in fibroblasts.

 Eryptosis is a form of suicidal erythrocyte death.

 Aponecrosis is a hybrid of apoptosis and necrosis and refers to an incomplete apoptotic process that is completed by necrosis.

-NETosis is the process of cell-death generated by NETs.
+NETosis is the process of cell-death generated by neutrophils, resulting in NETs.

 Paraptosis is another type of nonapoptotic cell death that is mediated by MAPK through the activation of IGF-1.
 It's characterized by the intracellular formation of vacuoles and swelling of mitochondria.

 Pyroptosis, an inflammatory type of cell death, is uniquely mediated by caspase 1, an enzyme not involved in apoptosis, in response to infection by certain microorganisms.

 Plant cells undergo particular processes of PCD similar to autophagic cell death.
 However, some common features of PCD are highly conserved in both plants and metazoa.